NOTE - The application period for the spring semester has changed to August 1 - 15. Transcripts must be submitted by May

 - Students who score a 77.3 or above on the ATI PN Predictor Exam will be conditionally guaranteed admittance, contingent on the results of your background check and drug screening, into the nursing program when a nursing application is completed.
 In the event there are more students in the Guaranteed Admission Category than available seats, a ranking system will be used.

-- Students who score between a 75 and 81 on the ATI LPN Step Test will be provisionally admitted, contingent on the results of your background check and drug screening, into the nursing program.
+- Students who score between a 60 and 67 on the ATI PN Predictor Exam will be provisionally admitted, contingent on the results of your background check and drug screening, into the nursing program.
 The major code will be changed by the nursing advisor after the initial meeting.
 Provisionally admitted students will go through the ranking process.
 See item 7 below.

 - Because of the large volume of applicants for the LPN Transition program, a ranking system will be used to determine admission and is contingent on the results of your background check and drug screening.
 Each eligible application will be given a number for anonymity by the Admissions Office and all demographic data will be removed.
 Applications will then be sent to the Nursing Admissions Committee.
 Applicants will be scored and ranked based on:

 - ATI PN Predictor Exam (worth 50% of ranking).

 - Calculated GPA based on grades for ENG 101; PSYCH 101; PSYCH 215; HEAL109, BIO 250; BIO 251 whether taken at JJC or transferred in.
 If a class was taken twice, the most recent grade will be used to calculate the GPA.
 If a student has "clepped" out of a class (using the College Level Examination Program – CLEP- test), the grade will be counted as a "C". (worth 30% of ranking)